antononcube/MathematicaForPrediction/MarkdownDocuments/Classification-and-Association-Rules-for-Census-Income-Data.md

 ## Data set

-The data set can be found and taken from http://archive.ics.uci.edu/ml/datasets/Census+Income, \[[1](http://archive.ics.uci.edu/ml/datasets/Census+Income)\].
+The data set can be found and taken from \[[1](http://archive.ics.uci.edu/ml/datasets/Census+Income)\].

-The description of the data set is given in the file “adult.names” of the data folder.
+The description of the data set is given in the file “adult.names” of the data folder in [1].
 The data folder provides two sets with the same type of data “adult.data” and “adult.test”; the former is used for training, the latter for testing.

 The total number of records in the file “adult.data” is 32561; the total number of records in the file “adult.test” is 16281.